kylielent/SortingNumbers/README.md

 E:\Arrays\Arrays>

 ##Summary
-The purpose of this assignment...
+The purpose of this assignment was to create a report in markdown format.
+We had to use